darranlow/rippled-tools/README.md

 # rippled-tools
-Consolidated tools that interact with the public rippled server
+RippleD Tools is a consolidated set of tools that interact with the public rippled data API (data.ripple.com)